icopy-site/awesome/docs/awesome/vim-galore.md

 no matter whether you keep the backup file afterwards or not.

-If you frequently use Vim to edit huge files, [and you probably shouldn't](#editing-huge-files-is-slow), you can exclude those from backups with `'backupskip'`.
+If you frequently use Vim to edit huge files, [and you probably `'backupskip'`.

 Vim knows different ways to create a backup: _copying_ and _renaming_.